Single chapter

 The loud outcry from both the Hierarchy and the Systems Alliance, as well as the mounting pressure from other races to do something about the increasingly bold Batarian pirates, led to the decision to officially declare war against the Hegemony.
 Despite tentative platitudes that the actions had not been officially sanctioned, the Hegemony’s failure in curbing them and the evidence that they had been encouraging the outlaws was too overwhelming to allow for de-escalating of the situation.

-Despite the lack of surprise from all the parts involved, an official conflict like that always generated a certain instability – and this was particularly true in ’s life.
+Despite the lack of surprise from all the parts involved, an official conflict like that always generated a certain instability – and this was particularly true in null’s life.

 Wartime, though, had no such certainties.